Teen Running Boston Marathon To Honor Doctors Who Saved Him As An Infant

 Indeed, Austin is running this year’s marathon for Children’s Hospital, just like his dad did in 1998.

-That’s when Austin was in the midst of three open-heart surgeries during his first 18 months of life, and doctors cautioned that he’d likely be smaller, slower, and weather than other kids.
+That’s when Austin was in the midst of three open-heart surgeries during his first 18 months of life, and doctors cautioned that he’d likely be smaller, slower, and weaker than other kids.

 “And my dad said, ‘No, he’ll be able to run the Boston Marathon someday,'” Austin says.